pralab/secml/README.md

 The `secml.figure` package contains a visualization and plotting framework based on [`matplotlib`](https://matplotlib.org/).

-The `secml.explanation` package contains few different explainable Machine Learning methods that allow interpreting classifiers decisions by analyzing the relevant components such as features or training prototypes.
+_(coming soon)_ The `secml.explanation` package contains few different explainable Machine Learning methods that allow interpreting classifiers decisions by analyzing the relevant components such as features or training prototypes.

-The `secml.pytorch` package contains support classes for the [PyTorch](https://pytorch.org/) deep learning platform.
+_(coming soon)_ The `secml.pytorch` package contains support classes for the [PyTorch](https://pytorch.org/) deep learning platform.
 This package will be available only if the extra component `pytorch` has been specified during installation.

-The `secml.tf.clvhs` package contains support classes for the [CleverHans](https://github.com/tensorflow/cleverhans) library for benchmarking machine learning systems' vulnerability to adversarial examples.
+_(coming soon)_ The `secml.tf.clvhs` package contains support classes for the [CleverHans](https://github.com/tensorflow/cleverhans) library for benchmarking machine learning systems' vulnerability to adversarial examples.
 This package will be available only if the extra component `cleverhans` has been specified during installation.

 ## Credits